-The Picture noise level and Picture freeze duration controls have been designed to be able to detect short-term "digital" freezes such as MPEG or motion JPEG server artifacts.
-When these devices have a significant problems with the content that they are de-compressing, they will typically start to produce a "blocky" effect.
+The Picture noise level and Picture freeze duration controls have been designed to be able to detect shortterm "digital" freezes such as MPEG or motion JPEG server artifacts.
+When these devices have significant problems with the content that they are de-compressing, they will typically start to produce a "blocky" effect.
 If the problem is severe enough, they will freeze a frame of video and play it out for a number of frames.
-With the Picture noise level set to 1 (i.e. only detect exact, or nearly exact pictures) and the Picture freeze duration set to minimum, the unit can detect these quick "digital freezes".
-You can't however detect both this type of freeze and a freeze from a link that has added noise to the picture.
+With the Picture noise level is set to 1 (i.e. only detect exact, or nearly exact pictures) and the Picture freeze duration set to minimum, the unit can detect these quick "digital freezes".
+However, you cannot detect both this type of freeze and a freeze from a link that has added noise to the picture.